elehcimd/pynb/README.md

 # Notebooks as plain Python with embedded Markdown

-`pynb` lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:
+`pynb` builds on top of [nbconvert](https://github.com/jupyter/nbconvert) and lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:

 * **Software engineering**: Use your preferred Python IDE/editor with code autocompletion, ensure code style compliance, navigate, refactor, and test your code.